nandkishorr/WeatherApp-frontend/README.md

 5. Alerting Thresholds
 Configurable Thresholds: currently implemented thresholds for rapid increase ir decrease in temperature.
 Threshold-Based Alerts: The system monitors weather data for threshold violations and triggers alerts only when a threshold is breached,using a toaster.
-6. Bonus Features
-Additional Weather Parameters: The system supports humidity, wind speed, and other weather metrics, which are included in daily roll-ups and aggregates to provide a comprehensive view of weather conditions.
+6. Additional Weather Parameters: The system supports humidity, wind speed, and other weather metrics, which are included in daily roll-ups and aggregates to provide a comprehensive view of weather conditions.
 Weather Forecast and Summaries: Extends functionality to retrieve and display weather forecasts, generating summaries based on predicted weather conditions for proactive weather planning.

+## Repository
+- GitHub Repository of Frontend RuleEngine : [RuleEngine-Backend]([[https://github.com/yourusername/your-repository](https://github.com/nandkishorr/RuleEngine-Frontend.git](https://github.com/nandkishorr/WeatherApp-Backend.git)))

 ## Prerequisites
 Ensure you have the following installed: